SAP-samples/teched2022-XP280/README.md

 The requirements to follow the exercises in this repository are...

+ * Trial-Account
+ * GH user

+We bring:
+* sample-app (fiori, target runtime CF, launchpad) by Harald
+* https://github.com/harry22ndstreet/TechEd2021/tree/TechEdDemo (needs renaming and maybe a better org -- idea: put it into our session repo (license), see mayur's session)

 ## Exercises

 Provide the exercise content here directly in README.md using [markdown](https://guides.github.com/features/mastering-markdown/) and linking to the specific exercise pages, below is an example.